codeforfunprojects/H2S-App/README.md

 ## Getting Started

 ### Prerequisites

 - [Node](https://nodejs.org/en/)
+  - version 12.7

 _If you need to upgrade / downgrade your Node Js version, you can use [nvm](https://github.com/creationix/nvm)_
+  - `nvm install 12.7`

+- You must get the `.env.development` file from Kai and place it in the root of this repository folder

+- You also must have setup the server, following the instructions in the [README.md](https://github.com/kaidrumm/H2S-API/blob/master/README.md)

 ### Installing & Starting

 In order to run the app in development you must also be running the development server.